-Cornville: The Cornville, Az area is a study in contrasts.
+Cornville: The Cornville, Arizona area is a study in contrasts.
 Largely rural, it is nonetheless home to the Verde Valley's largest master planned community, the Brookfield Communities at the Verde Santa Fe Golf Course, with over 900 homes.
+Possibilities abound, and provide significant alternatives to Sedona from the standpoint of both price and size, while being only about 15-25 minutes away.

 Camp Verde: Drawn by the fertile land along the Verde River and the nearby mining camps of Prescott with a willing market for their fresh wares, farmers first settled in the area in 1865.
 Growing friction with the indigenous Tonto and Yavapai Apache tribes prompted the establishment of Fort Verde by the US Army.
 The Fort was closed in 1891, but you can still get a glimpse of what life was like then at Fort Verde Historic Park, and attend reenactments during Fort Verde Days, held annually on the second Saturday of October.